 NOTE: A typical lower value for the PRF is 250 Hz as mentioned in Recommendation ITU-R M.1849-1 [i.3].

 Between each measurement, a waiting period of at least 20 minutes shall be applied.
 During this time, the transmitter shall be in operation and transmitting with the new pulse length and PRF values.
-This will give the transmitter enough time to reach a stable temperature.
+This gives the transmitter enough time to reach a stable temperature.
 If the transmitter has not reached a stable temperature the waiting period shall be extended until the frequency drift has come to an end.

 The results obtained for all available pulse length settings shall be compared and shall remain below the limit specified in clause 4.2.1.1.2 in order to prove compliance with the requirement.